Joe91/fun-bots/readme.md

 	- while holding your secondary weapon, bot will pause in this position

-This mod is based on the Mod [BotSpawn](https://github.com/J4nssent/VU-Mods/tree/master/BotSpawn "Original Mod by Jassent") by [Jassent](https://github.com/J4nssent "Jassent").
+This mod is inspired by the mod [BotSpawn](https://github.com/J4nssent/VU-Mods/tree/master/BotSpawn "Original Mod by Jassent") by [Jassent](https://github.com/J4nssent "Jassent").
 It provids lots of ways to play and mess with bots.
 Also with multible Players at once.

 The following TDM-Maps (Or TDM QC) are supported right now: